 When your child wants to talk, stop what you are doing and listen carefully.
 Avoid telling your child how they should feel, such as That’s silly.
 You shouldn’t be scared about that.
 Let them know it is OK to be worried.
 Talking or drawing can help children express what they are thinking and feeling.
 Ask them about how they are feeling and what is on their mind.
 This will give you a chance to better understand anything they may be confused or worried about.

 Find out what your child knows about the issue before answering their questions.
 Keep answers simple and honest.
 Get information from trusted sources like your child’s school or official health websites rather than social media.

 Be on the lookout for any behaviour that reflects optimism or preparations for going back to school or managing schooling from home.
-Use plenty of praise and positive attention to encourage the behaviours you like and want to see repeated.
-Let them know you are pleased by telling them what they have just done — I know you’re a bit nervous about going to school and I really admire the way you’re focusing on the good things like seeing your friends.
+Use plenty of praise and positive attention to encourage the behaviours you like and want to see repeated. read more Let them know you are pleased by telling them what they have just done — I know you’re a bit nervous about going to school and I really admire the way you’re focusing on the good things like seeing your friends.
 That’s a great attitude! or I really like the way you’re managing your study space at home.
-You’re keeping everything really well organised.
+You’re keeping everything really well organised. read less

 Children will feel happier and more confident if they feel supported in their relationships.
-Make sure you keep up your use of phones, online communication (e.g. video conferencing), and social media to keep in touch with family, friends, and neighbours.
+Make sure you keep up your use of phones, online communication (e.g. video conferencing), and social media to keep in touch with family, friends, and neighbors.
 It is particularly important that children feel like they are connected to their friends and peers.

 Your child may have enjoyed having so much time with their family while everyone was staying at home and may be worried this will stop with the busy return to school commitments. read more Try to carry on the positive things like making sure you have time to talk, play and do activities together, like going for walks, working on projects and cooking as a family.
 We can all take some positives out of this uncertain and challenging time. read less